 Biology is a field high in demand for many reasons, Due to its diverse nature, the biology graduate can go in many different directions after college.
 Most fields that biology graduates enter pay well and are constantly in high demand.
 If you are really serious about majoring in biology, the best step is to look for schools with state of the art laboratories and classrooms as well as healthy internship or co-op opportunities.
-There are also great student chapters of profession associations to join in the biology field.
+There are also great student chapters of Professional Biological Associations to join in the biology field.
 Do so at your earliest chance as they will be a great source of career information, and lasting friendships.

 Why is this Important?

 - Professional Associations are where the industry of the major gather together